Systems Delivered

 Problem Statement

-A marketplace needed multi-role workflows, service discovery, booking logic, payments-adjacent flows, and admin operations without collapsing into one large application layer.
+A marketplace needed role-based workflows, service discovery, booking logic, payment coordination, and admin operations without collapsing into one large application layer.

 Architecture Overview